-Fortunately, things tend to seem less scary the more you know about them.
-And while we experience Tax Day firsthand each year, there’s still plenty for most taxpayers to learn.
-So WalletHub explored this infamous date from top to bottom in search of the most interesting, revealing Tax Day fun facts.
+Although we experience Tax Day firsthand each year, there’s still plenty for most taxpayers to learn.
+WalletHub explored this unique occasion from top to bottom in search of the most interesting, revealing Tax Day fun facts out there.
 You can check out what we found in the infographic below, followed by a Q&A with a panel of tax experts.
 And if you’ve yet to file, make sure to check out WalletHub’s last-minute tax tips.

 Taxes, and our obligations with respect to them, are almost like living, breathing entities.
 The dynamics are in constant flux, which means we can never stop learning about the process.
 With that in mind, we posed the following questions to a panel of tax experts in search of a greater understanding of how to successfully navigate this treacherous time of year.
 You can check out their bios and responses below.